MiDataInt/mdi-apps-framework/docs/object-caching/session-cache-class.md

 ### Filling an object into the cache

-You add, and also retrieve, an object in the cache by making a call to the `get` method:
+You add, and also retrieve, an object in the cache by making a call to the dataCache `get` method:

 ```r
 # shiny/shared/global/classes/cache/dataCache/dataCache_class.R